 Dissertation Proposal Review

 Student's Name:

 Dissertation Chair Name:

 Date:

 Evaluation (Circle):

 Pass

 Pass with revision

 Do not pass, re-propose

 Do not pass, and not permitted to re-propose

 Dissertation Chair signature:

-APPENDIX VII: DISSERTATION PROPOSAL FORMS

-(Page 2 of 2) Dissertation Proposal Grading Rubric Proposal
+APPENDIX VII: DISSERTATION PROPOSAL FORMS (Page 2 of 2) Dissertation Proposal Grading Rubric Proposal

-Accept Revise Fail Question and hypotheses of purpose/research Statement of purpose/research questions but somewhat vague or lacking detail; hypotheses vague Statement of purpose is unclear, vague or general; no hypotheses provided.
+Accept Revise Fail Question and hypotheses of purpose/research questions; hypotheses listed and explicit Statement of purpose/research questions but somewhat vague or lacking detail; hypotheses vague Statement of purpose is unclear, vague or general; no hypotheses provided.
 Supporting Evidence The purpose is well supported with research studies (i.e., facts) and examples.
 The purpose is mostly supported with research studies and examples.
 The purpose is somewhat supported with research studies and examples.
-Synthesis and Integration Studies are well summarized with clear synthesis and excellent transitions across topics.
+Synthesis and Integration with clear synthesis and excellent transitions across topics.
 Studies are well summarized and there are some connections across studies.
 Transitions present but weak Studies are well summarized but connections among studies are absent.
 Writing Quality Writing is clear, well organized, free of mechanical errors.
 Writing is mostly clear, mostly organized, some mechanical errors.
 Writing is somewhat clear, organized, with many mechanical errors.
 Proofreading Paper has been carefully proofed and is free of typographical errors.
 Paper has a few typographical errors.
 Paper has some typographical errors.
 Objectivity Tone is objective.
 Factual information provided.
 Tone is mostly objective.
 Some factual information provided.
 Opinion is offered at a few points.
 Tone is somewhat objective.
 Few factual details provided.
 Opinion is offered at many points.
-Design and Methods Sample, procedure, measures clearly described and repeatable Sample, procedure, measures somewhat described, may not be able to repeat from information provided Sample, procedure and/or measures not repeatable from information provided Psychometrics Some reliability and validity data provided for measures used Reliability and validity data not reported Data analysis plan strategies for managing missing data described; assumptions for statistical tests described and One or two items of the following missing: Data inspected for violations of statistical assumptions; amount and strategies for managing missing data described; assumptions for statistical tests described and evaluated; appropriate statistical tests used Three or more of the following missing: Data inspected for violations of statistical assumptions; amount and strategies for managing missing data described; assumptions for statistical tests described and evaluated; appropriate statistical tests used APA style Paper adheres to all APA style elements Paper adheres to some APA style elements Paper disregards APA style elements
+Design and Methods Sample, procedure, measures clearly described and repeatable Sample, procedure, measures somewhat described, may not be able to repeat from information provided Sample, procedure and/or measures not repeatable from information provided Psychometrics Reliability and validity data provided for measures used, including internal consistency, test retest, factor analysis results, convergent and discriminant validity Some reliability and validity data provided for measures used Reliability and validity data not reported Data analysis plan Data will be inspected for violations of statistical assumptions; amount and strategies for managing missing data described; assumptions for statistical tests described and evaluated; appropriate statistical tests used One or two items of the following missing: Data inspected for violations of statistical assumptions; amount and strategies for managing missing data described; assumptions for statistical tests described and evaluated; appropriate statistical tests used Three or more of the following missing: Data inspected for violations of statistical assumptions; amount and strategies for managing missing data described; assumptions for statistical tests described and evaluated; appropriate statistical tests used APA style Paper adheres to all APA style elements Paper adheres to some APA style elements Paper disregards APA style elements